 CMIT Terms and Conditions

-- Part A Terms applies to all users of the CMIT Website.
+- Part A Terms applies to all visitors of the CMIT website.

 1.3.
 When you use the Site, you accept that your use of the Site will also be governed by the laws of Ireland and if any claim or dispute arises from your use of the Site or any of the information on it, you agree that the Irish courts will have exclusive jurisdiction over all such claims or disputes.

 2.1.
 All text, graphics, user interfaces, visual interfaces, photographs, trademarks, logos, sounds, music, artwork and computer code (collectively, “content”), including but not limited to the design, structure, selection, coordination, expression, “look and feel” and arrangement of such content, contained on the Site is owned, controlled or licensed by or to CMIT.

 2.3.
 You may use information on CMIT’s website (such as course information) purposely made available by CMIT, provided that you (1) not remove any proprietary notice language in all copies of such documents, (2) use such information only for your personal, non-commercial informational purpose and do not copy or post such information on any networked computer or broadcast it in any media, (3) make no modifications to any such information, and (4) not make any additional representations or warranties relating to such documents.

 2.4.
 You may not forge headers or otherwise manipulate identifiers in order to disguise the origin of any message or transmittal you send to CMIT on or through the Site or any service offered on or through the Site.
 You may not pretend that you are, or that you represent, someone else, or impersonate any other individual or entity.